 Back in 2005, when Yuji Shimomura's Death Trance was just released, I was one of the first people to catch this film.
 Ever since I've been reading nothing but negative reviews, so over the years I started to wonder if maybe I had missed something.
 If maybe I was just a little too excited back when I first watched it.
 Somewhat hesitantly I gave the film another chance, expecting to be disappointed.
-Instead I fell in love with it all over again.
+Instead, I fell in love with it all over again.

 If you didn't like Versus, you probably won't appreciate Death Trance either.
 The film is as in your face as can be, trying to be as cool as possible for as many consecutive minutes at a time.
-There's a plot but it's flimsy and serves as little more than a hook for some cool fight sequences and some great dress-ups.
-The music is loud, the visual style all over the place.
+There's a plot but it's flimsy and serves as little more than a hook for some cool fight sequences and great dress-ups.
+The music is loud, and the visual style is all over the place.
 Shimomura knows no shame, nor does he hold back.
 He just wants his film to be as awesome as can be.
-For some this might trigger the exact opposite response, but at least Shimomura gives it his all.
+For some, this might trigger the exact opposite response, but at least Shimomura gives it his all.

 The plot is about a holy coffin, guarded by a monastery of monks who kill whoever tries to come near it.
 One day the entire monastery of monks is obliterated by a rogue samurai.
 He takes the coffin and heads towards the Forbidden Woods, where, as legend has it, his wishes will be fulfilled once he opens the coffin.
 When word is out that the coffin is on the move, a myriad of interested parties show up, trying to steal the coffin away from the samurai.

 Tak Sakaguchi shines again as the rogue samurai.
 It's not a very challenging role and you may even wonder how much actual acting was involved, but Sakaguchi has the perfect aura to play a character like this.
-His smirks, grins and general apathetic behavior are spot on.
+His smirks, grins, and general apathetic behavior are spot on.
 The secondary cast isn't bad either, though this isn't the kind of acting that will win the cast any prizes.
-There's even room for Kentaru Seagal (Steven's son) who, I have to admit, does a noticeably better job than his dad.
+There's even room for Kentaro Seagal (Steven's son) who, I have to admit, does a noticeably better job than his dad.

 Death Trance is a very simple film.
 Beyond being as cool and badass as possible, the film has absolutely zero pretensions.
-To get to that point everything is allowed, from anachronistic elements (bazookas and motorbikes) to larger than life characters and overly long fight sequences.
-It's delivered with enough tongue in cheek humor to erase any trace of seriousness, even still not everybody might pick up on that.
+To get to that point everything is allowed, from anachronistic elements (bazookas and motorbikes) to larger-than-life characters and overly-long fight sequences.
+It's delivered with enough tongue-in-cheek humor to erase any trace of seriousness, even still not everybody might pick up on that.

-Death Trance didn't perform very well internationally, possibly explaining why this is Shimomura's only film to date.
-In the meantime he kept busy doing the action sequences for like-minded films (Yakuza Weapon, Deadball), but his return as a director seems most unlikely.
+Death Trance didn't perform well internationally, possibly explaining why this is Shimomura's only film to date.
+In the meantime, he kept busy doing the action sequences for like-minded films (Yakuza Weapon, Deadball), but his return as a director seems most unlikely.
 A real shame if you ask me, even though for now the market isn't looking for films like these.
 Death Trance is good fun that doesn't overstay its welcome, a film that should get a fair chance from all Versus fans out there.
 You might be put off by its eagerness to show off, but at the same time that's probably the film's biggest strength.